 - Volunteer - Get out into the community and sign up with Warwick Volunteers.
 Other projects also include Warwick In Africa, and the Laksh Project.
 Many departments also offer dedicated outreach programmes.

-- Research - Diversify your knowledge and gain invaluable research experience through one of our undergraduate funds: Institute for Advanced Teaching and Learning, Undergraduate Research Support Scheme (URSS), Lord Rootes Memorial Fund, Opportunity Fund.
+- Research - Diversify your knowledge and gain invaluable research experience through one of our undergraduate funds: Institute for Advanced Teaching and Learning, Undergraduate Research Support Scheme (URSS) and the Lord Rootes Memorial Fund.
 You could even present your research at the British Conference of Undergraduate Research (BCUR) or the International Conference of Undergraduate Research (ICUR).

 - Work - Find part-time employment with UniTemps, Warwick Summer Internships, and Warwick Students' Union.
 Many students also take the chance to search for work in Coventry, Leamington Spa, Warwick, and surrounding areas of the University.
 Warwick's Careers Service offer comprehensive support for writing CVs and Cover Letters.